Chong Pang Market & Food Centre stalls

 Image credit: @terenceongwh

-Each plate of chicken rice is priced from $3.50, which you can get with poached or roasted chicken.
-Then, there’s the Chicken Rice Set ($5), which includes a portion of Oyster Sauce Vegetables, usually priced from $3.50.
+A plate of Chicken Drumstick Rice is priced at $5.30, while a plate of Chicken Wings Rice costs $5.20.
+Then, there’s the Chicken Rice Set ($5.50), which includes a portion of oyster sauce vegetables.
 The rice here is purportedly on the greasy side of things, while the poached chicken is meant to have that coveted layer of gelatin under its skin.

 Unit number: #01-152